meglecz/mkCOInr/doc/content/tutorial.rst

 	rm COInr_2022_05_06.tar.gz

-For the shortenig the paths in this tuto, rename COInr_2022_05_06 directory to COInr.
+For shortenig the paths in this tuto, rename COInr_2022_05_06 directory to COInr.

 .. code-block:: bash